opensource-matrix/octopi/README.md

 }
 ```

-Now, you can send it to a `view`, which is supplied in the `views/`
+Now, you can send it to a `view`, which is supplied in the `views/` folder.